 - Talk about confidentiality – a counsellor may have to breach confidentiality if they are concerned for your safety or if they feel you present as a threat to others;

 - Talk about the number of sessions you will attend.
-Having met with & assessed your situation, a counsellor will have a sense of whether or not you require short-term or long-term work.
-Don't be afraid to ask about this;
+Having met with and assessed your situation, a counsellor will have a sense of whether or not you require short-term or long-term work.
+Don’t be afraid to ask about this;

-- If you have a specific issue that you require support with, for example: an eating disorder or issues resulting from childhood trauma, don't be afraid to ask the counsellor if they are experienced in working with clients who present with & treating these issues;
+- If you have a specific issue that you require support with, for example: an eating disorder or issues resulting from childhood trauma, don’t be afraid to ask the counsellor if they are experienced in working with clients who present with and treating these issues;

 - Talk about cancellation of sessions – most counsellors will have a cancellation policy.
 It is a good idea to check this out when you begin working with a counsellor.